CHIANGEL/GraphCM/README.md

 After data pre-processing, we can put all the generated files into ```./data/dataset/``` folder as input files for GraphCM.
 Demo input files are available under the ```./data/demo/``` directory.

-The format of train & dev & test & label input files is as follows:
+The format of train & valid & test & label input files is as follows:

 - Each line: ```<session id><tab><query id><tab>[<document ids>]<tab>[<vtype ids>]<tab>[<clicks infos>]<tab>[<relevance>]```